vfx-rs/organization/README.md

 # Rust Bindings Working Group

-The Rust bindings working group is dedicated to create C and Rust bindings for C++ libraries used by the media and entertainment industry.
+The Rust bindings working group is dedicated to creating C and Rust bindings for C++ libraries used by the media and entertainment industry.

 Goals of the WG are:

-- Create a framework for collaborating with projects and working groups to create consistent C and Rust bindings, and to facilitate creating the bindings.
+- To collaporate with ASWF ocmmunities to create (or facilitate the creation of) C and Rust bindings which are consistent across projects.
 - Create tooling to help build the C and Rust bindings.
-- Create a set of conventions and rules to create a consistant and ergonomic C and Rust interface for the wrapped libraries.
+- Define a set of conventions and rules to create a consistent and ergonomic C and Rust interface for the wrapped libraries.
 - To have the Rust bindings easily accessable through Rust's crates.io repository, and to give ownership of those bindings to the ASWF.

 Non-goals of the WG are:

-- Converting or reimplementing current C++ libraries into Rust libraries.
+- Reimplementing current C++ libraries in Rust.

 The TAC member sponsor of this working group is Sean Looper